kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Basic data summary

-for the code look at "Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas" chapter of the ipython notebook.
+For the code look at "Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas" chapter of the ipython notebook.

-Number of training examples = 34799
+* Number of training examples = 34799
-Number of testing examples = 12630
+* Number of testing examples = 12630
-Image data shape = (32, 32, 3)
+* Image data shape = (32, 32, 3)
-Number of classes = 43
+* Number of classes = 43

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.